 Secure a Job

-EMR graduates may progress into employment with both BC Ambulance Services as well as private ambulance services, fire departments, law enforcement, ski-patrol and rescue, and remote industrial workplaces.
+EMR graduates may gain employment with BC Ambulance Services, private ambulance services, fire departments, law enforcement, ski patrol and rescue, or remote industrial workplaces.

 Step Towards Further Studies

-Many EMR graduates use their training as a foundation to continue towards further studies in paramedicine, such as Primary Care Paramedic and Advanced Care Paramedic training, and diploma or degree in Health Sciences, or healthcare, such as nursing and medicine.
+Many EMR graduates use their training as a foundation for further studies in paramedicine.
+They often continue in Primary Care Paramedic and Advanced Care Paramedic training.
+They may also earn a diploma or degree in Health Sciences or healthcare, such as nursing and medicine.

 Program Format

-The classroom is very busy, and it is expected that you will need to study each night to review the material learned and to prepare for the next day.
+The classroom is busy.
+You can expect to study each night to review the material learned and to prepare for the next day.
 Wear comfortable clothing and consider wearing a watch for timekeeping.
 Bring textbooks, notepads, pens, a watch, food, and water.

-This program is delivered in person at the Chilliwack, Kelowna, Maple Ridge, New Westminster, and Victoria campuses.
-It is also available at additional locations throughout BC including other post-secondary institutions, colleges, and private facilities.
+This program is delivered in person at JIBC's Chilliwack, Kelowna, Maple Ridge, New Westminster, and Victoria campuses.
+It is also available at other locations throughout BC, including other post-secondary institutions, colleges, and private facilities.

 Prerequisites